 I wasn’t talking to a friend, my husband or family.
-I was talking to God.
+It was December three years ago, and I was talking to God.
 My brain felt like the emoji with the nuclear head exploding and a nap sounded like the perfect holiday gift.

 To be honest, Christmas felt more like an endless chore than a celebration of our Savior’s birth.

 Instead of the childlike anticipation that used to fill me before the big holiday, I felt like I was struggling to breathe.
 The promise of a New Year with a clean slate, new possibilities and goals beckoned me.

 When my six-year-old came home from school each day during the week, he threw all the contents of his folder on the table and demanded I look at everything right now.
 By Wednesday, it took every ounce of patience I had to tell him to please give me five minutes while I got his sister settled.